Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 This plugin is experimental, so we don't provide any support for it outside of websites hosted on WordPress.com at this time.

 == Changelog ==

+= 0.7 =
+* Change theme support to Maywood instead of Modern Business.
+* Improve style support and UX issues.
+* Remove featured image support for pages.
+* No longer load FSE editor if theme is unsupported.
+* Improve autosave support.
+* Add embed/shortcode support to header and footer.
+* Several other high priority fixes for the FSE editor.

 = 0.6.1 =
 * Updates priority of filter so classnames are added properly to the template blocks.